P.O. Box 5190

-If, upon completing the reassessment, the student receives a score “Pending”, it means that the student scored at a threshold that necessitates an Accuplacer rater to score the report by hand.
+If taking the Accuplacer/Writeplacer, and the student receives a score “Pending”, it means that the student scored at a threshold that necessitates an Accuplacer rater to score the report by hand.
 A score should appear no later than the following morning.
 In cases such as this, the student will receive an email the following business day from the Testing Center (copying the English Department) notifying them of their score.

 * For scores evaluated by Kent State raters, the student will receive an email from the Testing Center (copying the English Department) within three business days of completing the WritePlacer essay.
 The score report will be attached notifying the student of the recommended placement and next steps in the rating process.